ray-project/ray/doc/source/serve/tutorials/aws-neuron-core-inference.md

 (aws-neuron-core-inference-tutorial)=

-# Serve an Inference Model on AWS NeuronCores uUsing FastAPI (Experimental)
+# Serve an Inference Model on AWS NeuronCores Using FastAPI (Experimental)
 This example compiles a BERT-based model and deploys the traced model on an AWS Inferentia (Inf2) or Tranium (Trn1) instance using Ray Serve and FastAPI.